-Greek Mythology introduces students to intriguing characters, important places, and famous myths of Classical Greece.
+Students explore intriguing characters, important places and famous myths of Classical Greece.
 By examining a variety of popular myths, students discover how the Ancient Greeks crafted narratives of gods, goddesses, monsters, and heroic figures to make sense of their lives and the world around them.
-Using examples from art, science, and industry, learners explore how these epic stories from oral tradition have evolved and endured to influence the intricate artistic and literary fabric of contemporary society.
+Using examples from art, science, and industry, students examine how these epic stories from oral tradition have endured and continue to influence contemporary society.

 BIT1006H - Popular Culture

-This course provides an interdisciplinary introduction to the study of human sexuality.
-It examines the basic understanding of human sexuality through an investigation of history, culture, physiology, sexual development, sexual behaviours, sexually transmitted diseases, attitudes, sex, deviance, and sexual relationships.
+Students study human sexuality through an interdisciplinary approach.
+Students gain a basic understanding of human sexuality through an investigation of history, culture, physiology, sexual development, sexual behaviours, sexually transmitted diseases, attitudes, sex, deviance and sexual relationships.